THS Annual Report 2008

 Good evening and welcome to the 45th Annual Meeting of the Tappantown Historical Society.
 I am Carol LaValle, president of the

-with other community organizations and historic societies, and a dedicated board of directors who are thoughtful and diligent in
+collaboration with other community organizations and historic societies, and a dedicated board of directors who are thoughtful and

 The board members are directors Susan Gewirtz, John Morton, Michael Fiorentino, Ginny McCarthy, Joe Napoli, Pam Peters (who